 Detention and Association Appeals

 In 2021, the Coast Guard received a total of twenty-four appeals.
 Ten appeals challenged the overall merits of the detention.
 For those merit appeals, one was granted, seven were denied, and two are still being adjudicated at the time of this report.

 In addition to receiving appeals contesting the overall merits of a detention, we also receive appeals requesting the removal of a party’s association to a detention.
 For those parties appealing their association with a detention, fourteen were received.
 Of those, seven were granted and the other six were denied.

 QUALSHIP 21 and E-Zero Programs

-eligibility.
-For 2020, five flag administrations lost their eligibility while three additional flags became eligible.
-We would like to welcome the flag administrations of Greece, Saudi Arabia, and Spain for becoming QS21 eligible this year.
+The flag administrations of Barbados, China, Liberia, Malta, and the Philippines for became QS21 eligible this year.
 The full list of QS21 flag administrations is located in Chapter 2 of this report.